 Hard to stand back in horror helplessly watching this nation we thought was stronger fall to this authoritarian agent of chaos and corruption.

-Nothing he does is ever for the good of anyone but himself; like his reelection, so he can avoid having to deal with his crimes.
-Everything he does is in service to his own needs.
+Nothing he does is ever for the good of anyone but himself.
 The relevance anyone around him has is in what they can do for him, he requires unconditional loyalty, and any dissenters are obliterated under a barrage of rage tweets and troll campaigns by his rabid followers.

-Many thought there were more checks and balances, more guardrails to withstand the assaults on its democracy an incompetent president could inflict.
+Many thought there were more checks and balances, more guardrails to withstand the assaults on democracy from an incompetent president.

-Unfortunately, many have come to realize they were deadly wrong, and in fact the creeping powers the office of president have been granted the preceding decades set the stage to enthrone a tyrant with no moral compass.
+Unfortunately, many have come to realize they were deadly wrong.
+In fact, the powers of the office of president has increased over the decades has set the stage to enthrone a tyrant with no moral compass.

 Strategies of coping.

 One strategy I have learned the hard way to employ, is to be very wary of anything that I see on social media that inflames those feelings of rage and anger.